JanRland/GUESSPY/README.md

 CLE_0=g.CLE(c=0, N=20, useClibrated=True)

 ```
+More examples are provided in the jupyter notebook in the example folder.

 # Publications
 Please cite the original GUESS paper and the paper for which this repository was created: